-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services or supplies for which a claim was not made to Senior Care Plus by the end of the calendar year following the year in which the services or supply was received.
-(For example, a physician visit on June 11, 2019 must be submitted to Senior Care Plus no later than December 31, 2020).
-However, services or supplies received in the last three months of any calendar year have the same timely filing deadline as services received in January of the next calendar year.
-(For example, a physician visit on November 5, 2019 must be submitted to Senior Care Plus no later than December 31, 2021). ¥
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions

+Services or supplies for which a

+claim was not made to Senior

+Care Plus by the end of the

+calendar year following the

+year in which the services or supply was received.
+(For

+example, a physician visit on

+June 11, 2019 must be

+submitted to Senior Care Plus

+no later than December 31,

+2020).

+\checkmark

+However, services or supplies

+received in the last three

+months of any calendar year

+have the same timely filing

+deadline as services received in

+January of the next calendar

+year.
+(For example, a physician visit on November 5, 2019

+must be submitted to Senior

+Care Plus no later than

+December 31, 2022).

-Complete not account by Not severed under Cayanad anly under specific Services not covered by Medicare Not covered under any condition Covered only under specific conditions Benefits for any services or supplies to the extent that benefits are also payable under the terms of an employer group medical plan.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Benefits for any services or supplies to the extent that benefits are also payable under the terms of an employer group medical plan.
 Hometown Health shall be entitled to full reimbursement first from any potentially responsible party payments, even if such payment to Hometown Health will result in a recovery to the covered person which is insufficient to make the covered person whole or to compensate the member in part or in whole for the damages sustained.
-It is further agreed, that Hometown Health is not required to participate in or pay attorney fees to the attorney hired by the member to pursue the member's damage claim. √ Occupational injury or disease when covered by State Industrial Insurance Services (SIIS), Workers Compensation, any federal act or similar law.
-Any injury or illness that arises out of or in the course of any employment for pay or profit. √ Routine hearing exams, hearing aids, or exams to fit hearing aids. ✓ Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Naturopath services (uses natural or alternative treatments). √
+It is further agreed, that Hometown Health is not required to participate in or pay attorney fees to the attorney hired by the member to pursue the member's damage claim.
+Occupational injury or disease when covered by State Industrial Insurance Services (SIIS), Workers Compensation, any federal act or similar law.
+Any injury or illness that arises out of or in the course of any employment for pay or profit. ✓

-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+^{}Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.